 Finally, IDC estimates that 28% of software ($51 billion) purchased by enterprises worldwide will be delivered by the software cloud in 2018, rising from 17% ($23 billion) in 2013.

 Cloud from a Proven Provider, Not a Startup

 You may be a startup yourself, but that doesn’t mean that you want to be working with startups as your technological partners.
-A simple and effective way for any business to reduce its risk is to choose a VPS infrastructure-as-a-service provider with two decades of experience running data centers, implementing disaster recovery programs, and continually enhancing their compliance safeguards.
+A simple and effective way for any business to reduce its risk is to choose a VPS infrastructure-as-a-service provider with two decades of experience running data centers, implementing disaster recovery programs, and continually enhancing compliance safeguards.

 By Moazzam Adnan

 Cloud server hosting is just one of four services we offer – we also offer dedicated hosting, managed, and VPS hosting services.
 Contact us today.